rpsoft/TableTidier/ui/README.md

 Annotating, associating cells/rows/columns with concepts based on their content.

 - Both can be automatised.
 Distinguish user assigned from machine assigned.
 Then we can be fancy about it.
 Assign auto annotations to all?

+-- ad tabs to select full row, or full column!s selecting rows where content is similarly formatted.
+We can encode continuous text, to <text>, continuous numbers to <number>, and compare content checking if formatting cues are sufficiently similar.

+-- Can we color code associations?
+Parent concept, less transparency, child concept more transparency?.
+Color indicates the grouping?.
+-- We need an infinitely big palette.